- 1. Why should you grow cannabis indoors?

-Number one is to do with feeding – always follow the feeding chart supplied with your nutes.
+Number one is to do with feeding – always follow the feeding schedule supplied with your nutes.

-Number two is watering – always cycle wet to dry.
+Number two is about watering weed – always cycle wet to dry.

 I take a deeper dive into this topic in Episode Eight: Feeding and Watering Your Plants, so don’t worry if this seems a little too general!